davclark/spark-tut-DSSG2015/README.md

 ### Virtual Machines

 HortonWorks and Cloudera both provide VMs.
-For now, it looks like Cloudera is more up-to-date (HortonWorks does Spark 1.2).
+For now, it looks like Cloudera is more up-to-date (Cloudera has Spark 1.3, HortonWorks is 1.2).
 Cloudera also supports more Linux flavors (provides debs and rpms).

 ### Setting up IPython